11 Tips to Improve the Performance of Your Google Ads

 Tip 5 – Ensure Google Analytics is Linked to Google Ads Correctly

-If you don’t build and manage PPC campaigns daily like I do, this one may seem like an obvious step.
+If you don’t build and manage PPC campaigns daily as I do, this one may seem like an obvious step.
 Well, when linking Google Ads and Google Analytics it’s important to keep in mind that this will not automatically import metrics such as ‘Bounce Rate’, Average Session ‘Duration’ and ‘Pages Per Session’.

-These are key metrics which allow you to understand how your Google Ads traffic is interacting with your website.
-You will be able to make data-driven decisions to your advertising to improve performance.
-For example, you may have an advert that is generating a good number of clicks, however the bounce rate for the advert is high or the average session duration is low.
+These are key metrics that allow you to understand how your Google Ads traffic is interacting with your website.
+You will be able to make data-driven decisions for your advertising to improve performance.
+For example, you may have an advert that is generating a good number of clicks, however, the bounce rate for the advert is high or the average session duration is low.
 This information gives you an indication of where an issue may lie, it may be that your landing page is not relevant to the searches that triggered your advert, the advert itself gives incorrect and/or outdated information (or information/offers in the copy are not replicated on your website) or your landing page itself may not be working.

 Tip 6 – Capitalise on Your Current Visitors and Customers